Idiopathic scoliosis is lateral curvature of the spine.

 Scoliosis may first be suspected when one shoulder seems higher than the other or when clothes do not hang straight, but it is often detected during routine physical examination.
-Other findings include asymmetry in shoulder height, apparent leg-length discrepancy, and asymmetry of the chest wall.
+Other findings include apparent leg-length discrepancy and asymmetry of the chest wall.
 Patients may initially report fatigue in the lumbar region after prolonged sitting or standing.
 Muscular backaches in areas of strain (eg, in the lumbosacral angle) may follow.

 The curve is most pronounced when patients bend forward.
 Most curves are convex to the right in the thoracic area and to the left in the lumbar area, so that the right shoulder is higher than the left.
 X-ray examination should include standing anteroposterior and lateral views of the spine.